> Management of Pain Related to the Treatment of Breast Cancer

 Certain chemotherapy drugs (including vinorelbine, cisplatin and taxanes such as paclitaxel and docetaxel) can cause nerve damage in some people.
 If this happens, you may feel a burning or shooting pain or numbness, usually in your fingers or toes (this is called peripheral neuropathy).
 Tell your health care provider if you have this type of pain or numbness.
 He/she may want to change your chemotherapy plan to ease these symptoms.
 Your provider may also prescribe mild pain relievers or other medications to ease the pain or numbness.

-Although pain or numbness almost always go away after chemotherapy ends, it may take weeks or months.
-In rare cases, these side effects persist.
+Altough pain or numbness almost always go away after chemotherapy ends, it may take weeks or months.
+In some cases, these side effects persist.

 Pain related to lymphedema

-Pain related to lymphedema after treatment for breast cancer can be relieved through treatment of the lymphedema itself.
+Pain related to lymphedema after breast cancer treatment can be relieved through treatment of the lymphedema itself.
+When lymphedema pain persists, mild pain relievers such as ibuprofen (Advil or Motrin) or acetaminophen (Tylenol) may be helpful.

 Learn more about treating lymphedema.